-A. The method allows you to adjust the dosage; the mass of the filler can be
+A. The method allows you to adjust the dosage; the mass of the filler can be adjusted by changing the pressure and increasing or decreasing the level of the filler

-B. The method allows partial filling of capsules

-C. The method is intended for dosing two fillers into one capsule

-D. The method is intended for the use of fillers of clearly defined sizes (tablets, cores, dragees, capsules, etc.)
+- B. The method allows partial filling of capsules - C. The method is intended for dosing two fillers into one capsule - D. The method is intended for the use of fillers of clearly defined sizes (tablets, cores, dragees, capsules, etc.)